The Vertical Trek – Roundtop Mountain Resort

 After the first zip line, there was a series of elements on the side of a cliff including swinging bridges, a cable with ”vines” to hold onto and a really cool Tarzan swing (yes they encourage a good yell from everyone).
 This area really feels wild and it is hard to believe that you are at a ski resort.
 Then came my favorite part – a long zip line that leaves from the cliff face.
 It’s really a thrill to run off the edge and fly through the trees over 40′ up.
 That zip line ends at a very high platform connected by a swinging bridge to another zip line.
 After that, the course settles into a series of fairly long zip lines, a couple of short sections of boulder hopping and another interesting feature or two.

 When it was all said and done, the Vertical Trek took about 3 hours and we enjoyed every second of it.
 The guides were personable and very safety conscious.
-The price tag is $68.00 and it was worth every penny!
+The price tag (2015 season) is $69.00 and it was worth every penny!
 I definitely recommend it if you like outdoor adventure.
 Be sure to bring some bug spray as the majority of the Trek is in the woods and a clip-on water bottle will be appreciated on hot days.
 The Trek is open by reservation from late May until early November.

 There is a small bar on their lodge deck and the food court serves a small but varied menu that is very reasonably priced for what you get.
 Plus, the view from the huge deck is nice so it is a really nice place to hang out for a while.
 It was a great way to wrap up the day.